yogendrabaskota/Blog-Manager/README.md

 - Connect the database with MongoDB
 - Open command prompt and run following command

-### TO install all the required dependencies of project :
+### To install all the required dependencies of project :

 ```https
   cd frontend